Portrait of the Vendramin Family

-The Vendramin Family Venerating a Relic of the True Cross (also, Portrait of the Vendramin Family) is a large painting by the 16th century Venetian master Titian and his workshop, executed in the early 1540s, and now in the National Gallery in London.
+The Portrait of the Vendramin Family, also known as The Vendramin Family Venerating a Relic of the True Cross, is a large painting by the 16th century Venetian master Titian and his workshop, executed in the early 1540s.
+It is now in the National Gallery, in London.

+History and description

 The canvas was commissioned by the patrician Vendramin family, and portrays, as was the typical Venetian custom, only male members of the dynasty.
 It includes the brothers Andrea and Gabriele Vendramin, and Andrea's seven sons.
 However Andrea was apparently only three years older than Gabriele, which one would not think from the two figures here.
 It remains uncertain which is which.
 The three young boys kneeling on the left were added later by another artist, and are markedly lower in quality.